 A universal zigzag foot is included with all sewing machines, allowing you to create a straight or zigzag stitch.
 For most tasks, this will suffice.

 Having extra sewing feet, on the other hand, can make some tasks easier.
 Buttonhole and button-sewing feet are useful for sewing buttons into clothes, while zipper feet make sewing zippers easier.
-More presser feet, such as a quilting foot, walking foot, overcasting foot, blind hem foot, or narrow hem foot, can also increase your stitching options.
+More presser feet, such as a quilting foot, walking foot, overcasting foot, blind hem foot, or narrow hem foot, can also increase your stitching options for your sewing projects.

 While it’s ideal to buy a sewing machine that comes with the feet you want, most machines can be upgraded with additional presser feet.